Danny Wilson (rugby union)

-Danny Wilson is a professional rugby union coach.
-He is lineout and contact coach at Harlequins.
-He was previously a head coach at Glasgow Warriors.
+Danny Wilson is a professional rugby union coach and former player.
+He is currently an assistant coach for Wales having previously been head coach for Prem Rugby side Harlequins.

 He was born in the West Country in Somerset, near Weston-super-Mare, England.
 As a player he turned out at Hooker.

 Playing career

 Amateur career

 Wilson began playing rugby union for a couple of Weston-super-Mare sides; Hornets and Weston-super-Mare.

 He moved to Cardiff to study and then played for Cardiff Metropolitan University.

 He also played a year with Treorchy.

 Professional career

 Wilson played for Bristol Bears under 21 side.

 Coaching career

 Club

 A degenerative disc problem in his back ended Wilson's playing career at the age of 25; and Wilson moved into coaching.

 He secured a job coaching at Cardiff Blues academy before being named as London Welsh head coach in 2008.

 Wilson has coached three of the four Welsh regions being forwards coach at Newport Gwent Dragons and the Scarlets before taking over as head coach at the Cardiff Blues in 2015, replacing Mark Hammett in the role.

 Wilson from 2014 to 2015 was Bristol's forwards coach, working under former England coach Andy Robinson.
 However, in 2015 he left the club after they failed to gain promotion from the RFU Championship, to join the Cardiff Blues as head coach.

 After three seasons in Cardiff, it was announced that he would be leaving at the end of the 2017/18 season to join Wasps as Forwards coach.
 He subsequently pulled out of that deal with Wasps, when the Forwards coach role with the Scotland team became available.